erythana/EveSquadron/index.markdown

 ![EveSquadron-CD](https://github.com/erythana/EveSquadron/actions/workflows/EveSquadron-CD.yml/badge.svg)
 <br />
 While this tool is still in its development-phase, it should already work without any problems.<br/>
-If you encounter any bugs, please report them to me at 'Github Issues' or in-game via a message to 'Christian Gaterau'.
+If you encounter any bugs, please report them to me via the "Github Issues"

 ## How to Use